Is this program right for you?

 Q: I have completed my final assignment. what’s next?

 A: Congratulations!
 Successful completion of the final assignment is the final step in completing the program.
 EMD will put your name forward to JIBC’s Board of Governors for graduation from the program.
-Your certificate will be issued at the next JIBC convocation ceremony.
-If you are unable to attend, your certificate will be mailed to you shortly after the ceremony.
+Your Associate Certificate will be issued at by the Office of the Registrar and mailed to you directly.

 COURSES IN THIS PROGRAM